🌿 Madagascar National Parks: Quick Overview

 Ranomafana National Park Madagascar: Rainforest, Lemurs and Biodiversity

-Ranomafana is one of the most important and rewarding madagascar national parks for wildlife enthusiasts.
-Located in the southeastern part of the island along the RN7 route, it is known for its dense rainforest, high biodiversity, and excellent chances of spotting lemurs.
+Ranomafana National Park is one of the most rewarding Madagascar national parks for travelers focused on wildlife.
+Located in the southeastern highlands along the RN7 route, it is known for its dense rainforest, exceptional biodiversity, and consistent opportunities to see lemurs in their natural habitat.

 andasibe mantadia national park madagascar entrance sign with indri lemur illustration